 It’s been tentatively suggested that a serious part of the problem here lies in the fact that social media encourages us to constantly compare ourselves to others.
 This causes insecurity when we inevitably feel we don’t measure up to the images our friends put up on social media to create the best possible impressions of their lives.

-To counteract this, focus on being who you are and not comparing yourself to others.
+To counteract this and support your mental health, focus on being who you are and not comparing yourself to others.
 If you’re a better person than you were yesterday, in some essential way, then you’re on the right track.

 Many people try to cope with their troubles by numbing themselves through hedonistic pursuits that are often incompatible with their ultimate values.
 This may provide short-term relief, but in the long run, it often results in losing more self-respect.

-One of the best things you can do for your mental health and wellbeing is to live in a way that boosts your self-respect and confidence rather than in a way that diminishes it.
+One of the best things you can do to support your mental health and well-being is to live in a way that boosts your self-respect and confidence rather than in a way that diminishes it.
 To some extent, this means different things to different people.
 But to get it right involves being aware of how your actions affect your life and others.
 Always keep the question in mind, “If I do this, will I like myself more, or will I like myself less?”